numpy/numpy/doc/source/dev/index.rst

      changed behavior in docstrings, keeping to the NumPy docstring :ref:`standard<howto-document>`.

   * NumPy is a project with a lot of technical debt.
-While we apprectiate efforts to refactor and clean up code, please DO NOT submit a pull request whose entire purpose is to convert formatting to f-strings, or reformat code to conform to coding standards.
+While we appreciate efforts to refactor and clean up code, please DO NOT submit a pull request whose entire purpose is to convert formatting to f-strings, or reformat code to conform to coding standards.
 We have quite a large backlog of pull